-Consequently, this Amendment breaks down what was previously known only as “sex” into “sex” and “gender identity”, and right off the bat it ensures that the voting rights previously guaranteed without regard to “sex” by the 19th Amendment are also guaranteed without regard to “gender identity”, just so there can never be any confusion about that particular matter.
+Consequently, this Amendment breaks down what was previously known only as “sex” into “sex” and “gender identity”, and because of this new division, Section 3 ensures that the voting rights previously guaranteed without regard to “sex” by the 19th Amendment are also guaranteed without regard to “gender identity”, just so there can never be any confusion about that particular matter.

 A further section prohibits that new, fashionable form of child abuse which is refusing to declare one’s child’s gender for the record at birth, as if the child’s gender is something that should remain unassigned until the child itself decides on a gender later in life.
-The child absolutely can decide later in life to switch genders – in case it isn’t clear, nothing in this Amendment tries to roll back the clock on whether a person can legally change one’s gender identity – but no child should have to go through life unidentifiable according to gender, so at birth a child’s gender will be assigned corresponding to his/her biological sex insofar as it is possible to make that assignment at a glance (no DNA testing necessary).
+The child absolutely can decide later in life to switch genders – in case it isn’t clear, nothing in this Amendment tries to roll back the clock on whether a person can legally change one’s gender identity (except possibly for requiring a supporting diagnosis from a medical professional) – but no child should have to go through life unidentifiable according to gender, so at birth a child’s gender will be assigned corresponding to his/her biological sex insofar as it is possible to make that assignment at a glance (no DNA testing necessary).
 It is a social injustice to the child to leave the child in “gender limbo”; it is appalling that some parents actually do engage in this abuse.

-The last part of the Amendment simply makes it possible for Americans to continue speaking in the same terms they always have as pertains to male and female.
+The section of the Amendment referring to words simply makes it possible for people to continue speaking in the same language they always have as pertains to male and female.
 It may be that society someday decides on its own to get rid of gender-tailored words, opting instead for gender-neutral pronouns and such, but it won’t be the government forcing that linguistic change on society.

 The Cultural Bill Of Rights